-If you’ve been reading or listening to any discussions about the Ford Twin Traction Beam (TTB) suspension, you may have heard that you have to factor in 1.5 for the leverage caused by the axle beam when calculating or considering a spring rate.
+If you have been reading or listening to any discussions about the Ford Twin Traction Beam (TTB) suspension, you may have heard that you have to factor in 1.5× for the leverage created by the axle beam when calculating or considering a spring rate.
 What is this Leverage Factor?

 Simplified Explanation:

-With the Ford TTB suspension, Leverage Factor refers to how much a given force (such as the vertical load from the vehicle’s weight) is amplified or reduced as it is transferred through the suspension components.
+With the Ford TTB suspension, Leverage Factor refers to how much a given force (such as the vertical load from the vehicle’s weight) is multiplied as it is transferred through the suspension components.
 It’s a function of the relative lengths and pivot points of the components involved — in this case, the axle beam, the radius arm, and the pivoting axis.

 Components:

-- Leverage in Suspension: In this system, the leverage factor is influenced by the lengths of the axle beam and radius arm, as well as where the forces act along the length of these parts.
-When a vertical load (like the weight of the vehicle) acts on the axle, the system “amplifies” this force depending on the relative lengths and pivot locations.
+3. Leverage in Suspension: In this system, the Leverage Factor is determined by the lengths of the axle beam and radius arm, and where along their length the coil spring acts upon them.
+When weight of the vehicle acts upon the wheel, this force is multiplied by the Leverage Factor at the coil spring.

 Leverage Factor in Action:

-Similarly, in the TTB suspension, the leverage factor works by taking the force applied at the axle and amplifying it based on the geometry of the system — how long the radius arm and axle beam are, and how they interact at the pivots.
-The result is that certain components (such as the springs or shocks) may experience a higher or lower force than what is directly applied at the axle.
+Similarly, in the TTB suspension, the leverage factor works by taking the force applied at the wheel and multiplying it by the Leverage Factor of the system — how long the radius arm and axle beam are, and where the spring is placed relative to the pivots.
+The result is that the spring will experience a higher force than what is directly applied at the wheel.

 Calculating Leverage:

-- The distance (inches) from the center of the wheel to the Pivoting Axis (D1).
+1. The distance from the center of the tire’s contact patch to the Pivoting Axis (D1).

-- The distance (inches) from the center of the coil spring mount to the Pivoting Axis (D2).
+2. The distance from the center of the coil spring mount to the Pivoting Axis (D2).

-To determine the Leverage Ratio, you will divide the distance from the center of the wheel to the Pivot Spring (D1) by the distance from the center of the coil spring mount to the Pivoting Axis (D2).
+To determine the Leverage Ratio, you will divide the distance from the center of the tire to the Pivoting Axis (D1) by the distance from the center of the coil spring mount to the Pivoting Axis (D2).

 Example: